 Before the systemic change, I tended toward a variant of pessimism.
 Pessimism cannot preclude action, I argued in 1983 in the "Health of Nations" study mentioned earlier.
 I quoted Camus's novel The Plague.
-Rieux, the physician, is talking to his friend Tarrou, who has been helping him combat the plague.
-"Yes.
+Rieux, the physician, is talking to his friend Tarrou, who has been helping him combat the plague. "'Yes.
 But your victories will never be lasting; that's all.'
 Rieux's face darkened.
 'Yes, I know that.
-But it's no reason for giving up the struggle."

-I write as follows in my preface to the American edition of Contradictions and Dilemmas in 1986: "I must warn the reader: this is not an optimistic book.
-But neither is it pessimistic.
-There has been a Hungarian tradition for centuries: you are resigned or desperate or angry and a happy outlook is uncertain or improbable and yet, you work hard and honestly for improvement.
+But it's no reason for giving up the struggle.'"2 neither is it pessimistic.
+There has been a Hungarian tradition for centuries: you are resigned or desperate or angry and a happy outlook is uncertain or improbable-and yet, you work hard and honestly for improvement.
 Those who have read classics of Hungarian drama or poetry (some are translated into English), or have listened to Bartók's music, will know exactly this contradictory mood.
-Perhaps a member of a gray and non-philosophical profession, like that of an economist, can follow the same tradition."
+Perhaps a member of a gray and non-philosophical profession, like that of an economist, can follow the same tradition."3